 Satellites.
 Sirius XM provides its service through a fleet of orbiting geostationary satellites.
-Two of these satellites, FM-5 and FM-6, transmit Sirius XM's service on frequencies originally licensed by the FCC to Sirius, and two of these satellites, XM-3 and XM-4, transmit its service on frequencies originally licensed by the FCC to XM.
-Sirius XM's XM-5 satellite serves as a spare for both the XM and Sirius systems.
+Two of these satellites, FM-5 and FM-6, transmit Sirius XM's service on frequencies originally licensed by the FCC to Sirius, and two of these satellites, XM-4 and SXM-8, transmit its service on frequencies originally licensed by the FCC to XM.
+Sirius XM's XM-3 and XM-5 satellites serve as spares for the XM system.